Constraints on anisotropic RG flows from holographic entanglement entropy: Holographic entanglement entropy of anisotropic models

 where at the fixed point we have $\mathit{c}_{d}=\mathit{C}_{d}$.
 The monotonicity of this function along the RG flows comes from the Lorentz symmetry and subadditivity inequalities of the entanglement entropy.

-In the next section, we promote it to an anisotropic theory and consider the sufficient conditions for the candidate c-function decreases monotonically along RG flows.
+In the next section, we promote it to an anisotropic theory and consider the sufficient conditions for monotonically decreasing of the candidate c-function along RG flows.
 Before that, it would be helpful to find the entanglement entropy of a strip-shaped region for such theories.
 We consider two kinds of anisotropic models.